brutalzinn/simple-mcp-selenium/README.md

 **Made with ❤️ for the Cursor IDE community**

-**Made with 😠 for other alternatives i found that uses internal proxies to somewhere i dont know**
+**Made with 😠 for other alternatives that uses internal proxies to somewhere i dont know**